-But the west wing of Lower Belvedere and the Orangery offer access to another garden – the Kammergarten (privy garden).
+Belvedere is famous for the gardens connecting the upper and lower palaces.
+But the west wing of Lower Belvedere and the orangery offer access to another garden: the Kammergarten.

-- Small baroque garden to hide from the crowds
+- Small baroque privy garden with no crowds

 The privy garden

-The Kammergarten consist of a long, private garden hidden away behind high walls, hedges and decorative gates.
+This long, private garden hides away behind high walls, hedges and decorative gates.

-The aviaries, pavilions and pergolas that provided private amusement for Prince Eugene and honored guests are largely gone.
+Unfortunately, the aviaries, pavilions and pergolas that once provided private amusement for Prince Eugene and honored guests are largely gone.
 But you might still pop in for three particular reasons.

-First, far fewer people find their way to the Kammergarten, so you can gain a little respite from the crowds in the main gardens and exhibition galleries if it’s a busy time of year.
-I was there on my own on a July Saturday morning.
+First, few people visiting Belvedere find their way to the Kammergarten, so you gain a little respite from the crowds if it’s a busy time of year.

 Finally, your third reason for visiting…

-Find your way right to the very back and the former location of a Baroque aviary.
+Find your way right to the very back and the former location of a baroque aviary.
 You should come across a secluded area hemmed in by tall hedges.
-All you can see around you are:
+Stand in the right place when the foliage is out, and all you can see around you are:

 - To the west, the tops of the trees in the grounds of the neighboring Palais Schwarzenberg (the plans for these gardens date back to 1697)